smithoss/gonymizer/README.md

 | FakeLatitude | Used to replace a latitude column
 | FakeLongitude | Used to replace a longitude column
 | FakeCompanyName | Used to replace a company name
+| FakeParagraph | Used to generate a random paragraph
+| FakeUserAgent | Used to replace user agent with fake one
 | FakeEmailAddress | Used to replace e-mail with a fake one
+| FakeGender | Used to replace gender with a fake one
 | FakeFirstName | Used to replace a person's first name with a fake first name (non-gender specific)
-| FakeIPv4 | Used to replace an IP with a fake one
+| FakeIPv4 | Used to replace an IPv4 with a fake one
+| FakeIPv6 | Used to replace IPv6 with a fake one
+| FakeCurrency | Used to replace currency with a fake one
 | FakeLastName | Used to replace a person's last name with a fake last name
+| ProcessorFullName | Used to replace a person's full name with fake one
 | FakePhoneNumber | Used to replace a person's phone number with fake phone number
 | FakeState | Used to replace a state (full state name, non-abbreviated)
 | FakeStateAbbrev | Used to replace a state abbreviation